 So, if you still don’t use this trick until now,

-start inserting captions and subtitles for your Reels in 2022 and see how it boosts your content.
+It’s 2023.
+Start inserting captions and subtitles for your Reels and see how it boosts your content.

 You can do it manually on Instagram with the “Aa” stickers when previewing your Reels.
 But the option doesn’t let you customize the timing.
 If you want to do it, use a third-party app to edit the timing, position, and design.

 If you use the “Captions” stickers on Instagram, then you can’t edit the captions because they will run automatically.
-The alternative is to use a tool like third-party apps or video editing tools for a more accurate transcription as you can edit freely at your will.
+The alternative is to use a tool like a third-party app or video editing tool for a more accurate transcription as you can edit freely at your will.